Azure/secrets-store-csi-driver-provider-azure/website/content/en/getting-started/installation/_index.md

 The helm charts hosted in [Azure/secrets-store-csi-driver-provider-azure](https://github.com/Azure/secrets-store-csi-driver-provider-azure/tree/master/charts/csi-secrets-store-provider-azure) repo include the Secrets Store CSI Driver helm charts as a dependency.
 Running the above `helm install` command will install both the Secrets Store CSI Driver and Azure Key Vault provider.

+> Refer to [doc](../../configurations/deploy-in-openshift) for installing the Azure Key Vault Provider for Secrets Store CSI Driver on Azure RedHat OpenShift (ARO)

 ##### Values

 For a list of customizable values that can be injected when invoking helm install, please see the [Helm chart configurations](https://github.com/Azure/secrets-store-csi-driver-provider-azure/blob/master/charts/csi-secrets-store-provider-azure/README.md#configuration).